Generic Name: Methadone hydrochloride

 Use in Patients with Gastrointestinal Conditions

-Methadone hydrochloride tablets are contraindicated in patients with paralytic ileus.
+Methadone hydrochloride tablets is contraindicated in patients with paralytic ileus.
 Avoid the use of Methadone hydrochloride tablets in patients with other gastrointestinal obstruction.

 The Methadone in Methadone hydrochloride tablets may cause spasm of the sphincter of Oddi.
 Monitor patients with biliary tract disease, including acute pancreatitis, for worsening symptoms.
 Opioids may cause increases in the serum amylase.